timothychangke/GPTimeless/README.md

 ## Key Features:
 Voice Interaction: Elderly users can communicate with the program using their voice, making it accessible and user-friendly.

-Translation: Our program translates the user's voice commands into English before processing them, ensuring seamless communication with ChatGPT.

 Sentiment Analysis: Our program can accurately analyze elderlies' conversations throughout to catch any negative/dangerous sentiments.

 Medical Assistance: Integration with Med7 ensures that the prgoram can understand and provide relevant information to medical personnel when necessary.